 Our people and transformation

-For a business to be sustainable it must reflect, and be responsive to, the needs, nature and direction of the society within which it operates.
-We believe that diversity and transformation make a business stronger, more resilient and more responsive.
-As a major South African corporate, we continue to focus on the transformation of our senior and executive management.
+For a business to be sustainable it must reflect, and be responsive to the needs, nature and direction of the society within which it operates.
+We believe that diversity, or transformation, makes a business stronger, more resilient and more responsive.
+As a major South African corporate, we continue to focus on the transformation of our senior and Executive management.

-Our appreciation and gratitude is due to all our stakeholders for their support for, and contribution and commitment to, Massmart during this period.
+Our appreciation and gratitude is due to all our stakeholders for their contribution and commitment to Massmart during this period.